SteveGremory/KafkaCalculator/README.md

 ## Compilation

-To generate the makefile(s) for the project, run `cmake . -Bbuild` from the root of the project, then change the current working directly to `build/` and run the generator that was used by CMake, on UNIX-like systems, it's mostly either Make or Ninja.
+To generate the makefile(s) for the project, run `cmake . -Bbuild` from the root of the project, then change the current working directly to `build/` and run the generator that was used by CMake, on UNIX-like systems, it's mostly either `make` or `ninja`.

 ## Running